stackrox/roxie/tests/README.md

 # Tests

-This directory contains tests for the roxie-golang project.
+This directory contains tests for the roxie project.

 ## Structure